mohachouch/VS2017VS2019Compare/README.md

 # Compare VS2017 and VS2019 build

+I noticed a performance degradation between VS2017 and VS 2019 for the same application and same configuration.

+The activity is slower at launch and the apk is bigger.

 Platform affected : Android<br/>
 Application : Xamarin Forms - Blank template<br/>
 TargetFrameworkVersion : v8.1<br/>